 As far as we are aware BIM will assist with an archaeological survey on the applications that the Development applications Unit are interested in.
 We would however point out that before the first round of licencing of mussel sites in Wexford Harbour in 2002 the Department of Marine examined in great detail the inventory of marine wrecks for Wexford Harbour prior to licence determinations.
-Thus for our sites there would not have been any conflict with any known wrecks (T03/ 49 and T03/77).
-The area contained within T03/77 was only not licenced back in 2002 due to an overlap with another applicant and not due to any archaeological features and has been in use for the last several decades.
-In regard to T03/ 71 we will gladly avail of any help that BIM has to offer regarding the survey but we are confident that there won't be any archaeological interests.
+Thus for our sites, there would not have been any conflict with any known wrecks.
 Furthermore our dredging activity as stated above only skims off the mussels from the bed and does not disturb sediment any further below this.
 Given the historical activity on our sites pre and post licensing over the last 50 years we would be certain that there are no historical wrecks or artefacts that are dredges could interfere with.